Best MLB Handicapper

 At 5,280 feet above sea level, Coors Field sits in air that's approximately 18% less dense than at sea level.
 This has three major effects on baseball:

-Coors Field's 2023-2025 run index of 128 means games there produce 28% more runs than league average.
-That's the highest in baseball by a significant margin, and it's not close.
+Coors Field's three-year (2024-2026) run index of 125 means games there produce roughly 25% more runs than league average.
+That's the highest in baseball by a wide margin, and it's not close.

 Dimensions and Wall Heights

 Beyond altitude, stadium dimensions play a crucial role.
-Great American Ball Park in Cincinnati has short porches and low walls, creating a launching pad that shows a 123 home run index despite being at normal elevation.
-Meanwhile, Oracle Park's deep outfield and marine layer suppress offense, giving it just an 82 home run index.
+Great American Ball Park in Cincinnati has short porches and low walls, creating a launching pad that shows a 120 home run index despite being at normal elevation.
+Meanwhile, Oracle Park's deep outfield and marine layer suppress offense, giving it just a 79 home run index.

 Weather and Climate Factors